 - Lynn University reserves the right of final decision in accepting candidates for admission.
-The student is subject to dismissal for the submission of false or misleading information. - The University reserves the right of final decision regarding course requirements for any degree program offered by the University and the content of individual courses. - Enrolled students will abide by all Lynn University regulations and comply with all local, state and federal laws.
-The University reserves the right to suspend or dismiss students for violations of regulations.
-In such cases, tuition and fees paid to the University will not be refunded. - Attendance at Lynn is a privilege granted solely by the University.
-The University reserves the right to withdraw, dismiss, or suspend at any time a student whose conduct is adjudged as inconsistent with the standards, policies, rules and regulations of the University.
+The student is subject to dismissal for submitting false or misleading information. - The university reserves the right of final decision regarding course requirements for any degree program offered by the university and the content of individual courses. - Enrolled students will abide by all Lynn University regulations and comply with all local, state and federal laws.
+The university reserves the right to suspend or dismiss students for violations of regulations.
+In such instances, tuition and fees paid to the university will not be refunded. - Attendance at Lynn is a privilege granted solely by the university.
+The university reserves the right to withdraw, dismiss or suspend at any time a student whose conduct is deemed inconsistent with the standards, policies, rules and regulations of the university.

-Notice: The University makes every effort to assure completeness and accuracy in the Catalog.
-However, due to the inevitable changing nature of listings and policies from year to year, possible errors, misprints, or omissions may occur, for which the University shall not be held liable.
+Notice: The university makes every effort to assure completeness and accuracy in the catalog.
+However, due to the inevitable changing nature of listings and policies from year to year, possible errors, misprints or omissions may occur, for which the university shall not be held liable.

-The provisions of this catalog are not to be regarded as an irrevocable contract between the student and the University.
-The University reserves the right to change any provision or requirement, including fees, contained in this catalog at any time with or without notice.
+The provisions of this catalog are not to be regarded as an irrevocable contract between the student and the university.
+The university reserves the right to change any provision or requirement, including fees, contained in this catalog at any time with or without notice.

-Credits and degrees earned from colleges within the State of Florida which are licensed by the State Board of Independent Colleges and Universities do not automatically qualify the individual for a Florida Teaching Certificate or to participate in professional examinations in Florida.
-The established procedure requires the Florida Department of Education to review and recognize the credentials of the individual and the accreditation of the College granting the degrees, prior to approving teacher certification; and for the appropriate state professional board under the Department of Professional and Occupational Regulation to make similar evaluations prior to scheduling examinations.
-Any student interested in obtaining a Florida Teaching Certificate should contact the Office of Teacher Certification, Department of Education, Tallahassee, Florida 32301.
-Any student interested in practicing a regulated profession in Florida should contact the Department of Professional and Occupational Regulation, 2009 Apalachee Parkway, Tallahassee, Florida 32301.
-Additional information regarding the University may be obtained by contacting the State Board of Independent Colleges and Universities, Department of Education, Tallahassee, Florida 32399; (850) 488-8695.
+Credits and degrees earned from colleges within the State of Florida that are licensed by the State Board of Independent Colleges and Universities do not automatically qualify the individual for a Florida Teaching Certificate or to participate in professional examinations in Florida.
+The established procedure requires the Florida Department of Education to review and recognize the credentials of the individual and the accreditation of the college granting the degrees, prior to approving teacher certification; and for the appropriate state professional board under the Department of Professional and Occupational Regulation to make similar evaluations prior to scheduling examinations.
+Any student interested in obtaining a Florida Teaching Certificate should contact the Office of Teacher Certification, Department of Education, Tallahassee, Fla.
+32301.
+Any student interested in practicing a regulated profession in Florida should contact the Department of Professional and Occupational Regulation, 2009 Apalachee Parkway, Tallahassee, Fla.
+32301.

-Chapter V.
+Additional information regarding the University may be obtained by contacting the State Board of Independent Colleges and Universities, Department of Education, Tallahassee, Fla.
+32399; (850) 488-8695.

-Financial Information
+Chapter V. Financial Information